philzook58/philzook58.github.io/_posts/2024-04-12-egraph_talk.md

 ---
 date: 2024-04-12
-title: "EGRAPHS2024 abstract: E-graphs and Automated Reasoning: Looking back to look forward"
+title: "EGRAPHS2024 submission: E-graphs and Automated Reasoning"
+layout: post
 ---

-Welp, I got an abstract submitted.
+Welp, I got an abstract submitted to EGRAPHS2024 "E-graphs and Automated Reasoning: Looking back to look forward".

 It's not anonymous submission and I asked if it's ok to write this BP.

 So here's the pdf <https://github.com/philzook58/egraphs2024-talk/blob/main/egraphs2024.pdf>

 Maybe I'll get some comments for edits before the deadline in a couple hours.
 If I don't end up making the cut, oh well.
+It was good to write it up.

 This was mentally a tough one.
 As I was writing on Wednesday I got driven into such an incredible funk of self reproach and loathing that I thought I would never feel happiness again.
 But then on thursday I felt ok.
 I have no idea how to write papers and get very stressed out by it.

+It's interesting.
+I think I can tell that from the eyes of others, my self doubt of this sort seems ludicrous.
+I'm not an idiot.
+I'm in the ballpark of being halfway through life (a third? the singularity might help.), when exactly would I have done enough for those feelings to go away?
+It appears confidence comes from within and that no amount of reading new math textbooks is going to heal your self doubt.
+On the other hand, I was once told a story of a Nobel prize winner, behind closed doors, saying that it felt pretty great.
+So maybe I'm wrong.
+Maybe I just need to win a Nobel prize.
+Should get on that.

 I do worry that the subject matter is just an accumulation of things already pointed out.
 But perhaps that is the value.
 It is very similar in some parts to posts Yihong <https://effect.systems/blog/ta-completion.html> and Oliver have written.
 The "joy" of competing with younger smarter peopler.
 But I think the emphasis is very different and there is a new central thesis there.